Ashwag-ta/FuDiCo/README.md

 Set the project root directory in `main_config.py`.

-This directory will be used to store all data files and generated results.
+This directory will be used to store all data files and results.

 ### 2. Install the Environment